 Norrønafly has been in operation for more than 50 years.
 The company was originally established by Mr. Oddvar Korsvold in 1953.
 In the beginning the fleet grew through purchase and repair of old planes.
 Later on, Norrønafly became a specialized workshop for aircraft maintenance.
 Today we work with customers across the world.
-Our services include 24/7 support according to safety rules and regulations.
-We are an EASA, FAA and CAA approved maintenance company.

 The founder of Norrønafly, Mr. Odvar Korsvold, was a young pilot with a burning ambition to have his own flying operation.
 He got his Private Pilots license in 1946, and flew for several years in rented airplanes, in order to get enough hours to qualify for a commercial license.
 He got a job flying for Wideroe in northern Norway, flying Beavers and Norsemans on a contract for SAS.
 Wideroe is today the 3rd largest airline in Norway, while SAS and Norwegian Air Shuttle are on top.

 The first aircraft was a De Havilland Auster.
 The fleet grew with Danish built KZ, then a Norwegian built C5 Polar.
 The fleet grew in a few years to a very mixed collection of old beat-up airplanes, as the main factor in deciding to add another to the fleet was the price.
 The planes were more often than not purchased un-airworthy or damaged and repaired as cheaply as possible before being returned to the air.